Code-Institute-Submissions/dog-friendly-trails/README.md

 The site is deployed to GitHub pages.

+- Git status check in Gitpod to ensure all is oushed to GitHub.
 - In the GitHub repository under Recent Repositories select [TMartin88/dog-friendly-trails](https://github.com/TMartin88/dog-friendly-trails)
 - Then Settings.
 - Then Pages.